Sample read · Invented persona

 What you noticed

 Same person as Date 05, eight weeks later.
-The spark caught up to the data.
+The spark caught up to the calmer connection.

 What the data said

-Highest combined Spark and Compatibility of the experiment.
-The audit did its work.
+Highest combined Spark and Compatibility of the practice.
+The opening conversation gave you a reason to go back.

 The pattern